EU Data Sovereignty for Kubernetes¶

 Injection -- Operator + Wrapper

-The CloudTaser operator watches for annotated pods and injects the wrapper binary via an init container.
-The wrapper authenticates to your EU-hosted vault using Kubernetes service account tokens, fetches secrets, and launches your application with secrets available only in process memory.
+The cloudtaser operator watches for annotated pods and injects the wrapper binary via an init container.
+The wrapper authenticates to your EU-hosted OpenBao using Kubernetes service account tokens, fetches secrets, and launches your application with secrets available only in process memory.

 -